SpartanXLIV/CS100-Final-Project/README.md

  >
  > # We wanted to take on a project that seemed challenging and fun and that could actually benefit us as coders in our futures.
  > # We plan to code mainly using C++
- > # The input would obviously be the task itself, its description, and subcatagories.
+ > # The input would be the task itself, its description, and subcatagories.
 The output would be whatever would make sense for the user to want to display.
+We'll be using the console to take in input and display output.
  >
  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to: